mohammadMghi/NotificationLaravel/README.md

-# NotificationLaravel
+# Notifi is a laravel Notification system
- notification system , you can easy add code to your project and extend project
+ notification system , you can easy add code to your project and extend your project